carlphilipp/be-my-chef/README.md

 * Logging: Contains all the logging dependencies and configuration used everywhere in the project.
 * Commons: Contains basic functionality that do not need any knowledge of main entity objects.
 Example: String or Date manipulation.
-* Test: Contains test utilities for Stripe payement.
+* Test: Contains test utilities for Stripe payment.
 Might be merged in the future with 3rd party.
 * Entity: Contains all basic entity objects needed in the application.
 No logic there, just entities and Serializer/Deserializer classes.
 * Utils: Contains reports, security, access rights and emails features.
 * DAO: Access Mongo DB.